rsksmart/devportal-1.0/rif/relay/architecture.md

 It is not _strictly_ needed since any dApp or user could relay transactions using merely a Relay Server and the smart contracts, although this is arguably harder to do manually.

 ### Relay Provider
-Its the access point to the RIF Relay system.
-It wraps the `Relay Client` to simplify the interaction with the system.
+It's the access point to the RIF Relay system.
+It wraps the `Relay Client` to provider Ethers.js compatibility.

 ## Execution flow